 This is a BIG DOG BREED!
 Weighing in at up to 200lbs, this breed is heavy as well as tall.
 The Leonberger was developed in the 19th Century by Heinrich Essig, to be an impressive and imposing companion dog for the wealthy and famous.
 Starting with Newfoundland and Saint Bernard breed stock, he succeeded in creating a popular dog that was widely admired.

 Famous owners include Napoleon III, Tsar Alexander II, The Prince of Wales, Richard Wagner and Rachmaninoff.

-The size and power of the breed combined with it's good nature resulted in it being adopted later as a working dog, on farms and in water.
+The sheer size and power of the breed combined with its good nature resulted in it being adopted later as a working dog, on farms and in water.
 They are excellent swimmers, a result of their Newfoundland ancestry.

 Height; 32 inches

 Bred to work with shepherds in the Pyrenean Mountain range separating France and Spain, the Great Pyrenees is a calm and confident breed, frequently weighing over 100 lbs.
 They had to defend their flocks against wolves and human predators, and be able to withstand the cold of the mountains.

 Although capable of bursts of speed and energy, they usually amble around at a slow pace in a regal and dignified manner.
 The breed was adopted by King Louis XIV as the Royal Dog of France, after they proved to be effective guard dogs on the royal estates.